segmentio/niffy/README.md

 * `testhost` is the url that you are comparing to the base
 * `nightmareOptions` can be seen [here in the Nightmare docs](https://github.com/segmentio/nightmare#nightmareoptions)

-### .test(url)
+### .test(url[, fn])
-This method instructs niffy to go to a url and test `basehost` vs. `testhost` screenshots for pixel differences, and output the diff-highlight image.
-Typically you'll use `.test(url)` in the body of a mocha test, like this:
+This method instructs niffy to go to a `url` (and optionally take additional actions like clicking, typing or checkboxing via the `fn` argument), and test `basehost` vs. `testhost` screenshots for pixel differences, and output the diff-highlight image.
+Typically you'll use `.test(url, fn)` in the body of a mocha test, like this:

 ```js
 it('/news', function* () {